 Look for local help in expanding your skills

 If income is the problem, be sure to reach out to resources that may be available to you, too.
-This could include turning to local groups and nonprofit organizations that can help you with job training, going back to school to get a certificate, or apprenticeship options.
-Most cities have public and private organizations that can support your effort to improve your income and living wages.
+This could include turning to local groups and nonprofit organizations that can help you with job training and going back to school to get a certificate or apprenticeship options.
+Most cities have public and private organizations that can support your efforts to improve your income and living wages.

 Work to Increase Savings